 - budget of projected expenses (covering registration fees, transportation, accommodation, food; for food, there are standard University per diem rates);

 - why this conference is relevant to your project/thesis/dissertation;

 - a copy of your acceptance letter (or e-mail message).

 Save all receipts and documentation: conference registration fee receipts, boarding passes, electronic air-travel receipts, local travel receipts (shuttle, taxi, subway, bus travel to and from airports), hotel receipts.
-On your return, take your receipts to the Administrative Assistant in Arts 518 to fill out a Travel Expense Application form.
+On your return, submit your receipts to email@example.com and include the email indicating the grad chair’s approval.

 Dr. Edward McCourt Memorial Award

 The Dr. Edward McCourt Memorial Award in English is open to graduate students in the Department of English.
 To be eligible, students must submit a statement and brief budget outlining their travel and/or material costs connected to preparation of their thesis or dissertation.
 Selection is based on the merits of the submitted statement, as determined by the Department of English Awards Committee.